zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

       TSS ADD(ZWESVUSR) KEYRING(ZOWERING) RINGDATA(CERTAUTH,SYSZINTR) USAGE(CERTAUTH)
       ```

-2. Import root and, if applicable, intermediate the public key certificate of the Central API ML running on system X into the truststore of the Domain API MLs running on system Y and Z.
+2. Import root and, if applicable, intermediate  public key certificates of the Central API ML running on system X into the truststore of the Domain API MLs running on systems Y and Z.

   - **PKCS12**